Jan Fawcett

-Jan A. Fawcett (born March 31, 1934) was an American psychiatrist, educator, and author.
+Jan A. Fawcett (March 31, 1934 – May 9, 2022) was an American psychiatrist, educator, and author.
 His research career focused on the mechanism of action of antidepressant medications and the development of more effective medications for severe depression and treatment modifiable factors leading up to suicide.
-Dr. Fawcett passed away peacefully on May 9, 2022 after a long health struggle.

 Early life and education

 Fawcett was born in Jamestown, New York.
 He was educated at the Hamburg High School in Hamburg, NY.
 He spent two years at the Naval Academy at Annapolis before earning a bachelor's degree in science at the University of Rochester in 1956.
 In 1960, he earned his medical degree at Yale Medical School.
 After a rotating internship year at the U.S. Public Health Service Hospital in San Francisco, CA, he became a resident in psychiatry at the University of California’s Langley Porter Neuropsychiatric Institute.
 He then graduated from two additional years of residency at the University of Rochester - Strong Memorial Hospital.
 He then went on for a two year research fellowship at the National Institute of Mental Health at Bethesda, MD.